-Join Richard Harrington for an in-depth discussion in this video Performing a triage, part of Enhancing Images with Photos for OS X.
+Join Richard Harrington for an in-depth discussion in this video Performing a triage, part of Photos for OS X: Enhancing Images.

 - If you've ever had the unfortunate circumstances to visit an emergency room, you may have experienced first-hand the medical concept called triage.
 This is where patients are essentially sorted based on their priority of needs.
 Well, I do a similar technique with my photos.
 I take a look at my images and try to quickly decide which ones need fixing.
 Now, the truth is, pretty much every image needs fixing because there's always things you could do better, whether you're compensating for minor imperfections in the camera or shooting conditions, or you just really want to bring the photo to life.

 In any case, though, some images need more effort than others.
 So taking the time to evaluate the images, identifying those that will be able to get fixed quickly as opposed to those that are gonna be really intense fixes, is gonna save you time and effort.
 Additionally, you want to evaluate images for what looks best.
 Let me show you a couple of quick techniques to make this easier.
 When you're inside of Photos, you can take a quick look at all of your images.
 You see here I'm viewing by date.
 Now, I'm gonna narrow things down right away by jumping into a particular Album.

 I've given you a library with four Albums and let's just start here with these images that were shot on the iPhone.
 Now, in this case, we have a lot of similar images and you'll also notice that we have some images that are labeled HDR that the iPhone captured.
 As you view these images here, you'll see that there's a lot of different qualities.
 Some look about right, some are a bit overexposed, some underexposed.
 Well, I can choose to enhance these.
 As you move through the images, you'll notice in the upper left corner, you have the ability to mark an image a favorite.